Figures refers to fiscal year 2020/2021.

-- To contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.
+- Contribute to better care for patients by solving difficult and important problems encountered by Sectra’s customers.

-- To validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.
+- Validate clinical benefits or pursue projects that could lead to new and innovative solutions that add value for customers in Sectra’s niche areas, thereby offering significant international business potential.

-- To build and manage a strong patent portfolio in Sectra’s key areas.
+- Build and manage a strong patent portfolio in Sectra’s key areas.

-- To develop business models for new products and services.
+- Develop business models for new products and services.

 Sound scientific and medical evidence is essential in healthcare.
 Implementing new technologies and methods is often a protracted process and associated with high risk.
 As a result, some research and other early-phase projects will never grow to any major degree.
 In the long term, the business units within Business Innovation are to be managed in one of the following ways:

-- Be integrated into an existing operating area.
-This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014.
-Due to the major synergies identified.
+- Integrate the unit into an existing operating area.
+This occurred, for example, when digital pathology was transferred to Imaging IT Solutions in 2014, due to the major synergies identified.

 - Spin off as an independent company or be sold to an external party if this proves to be the best solution from a financial standpoint.
 This occurred, for example, with the business unit for low-dose mammography products, which was divested in 2011.
 Sectra also sold a number of patents in 2015.

 In Business Innovation, there are currently only medical technology projects, but this may be expanded to include projects in other areas in the future.
 In certain cases, the projects are already profitable business units with existing customers that need to grow further, however, before becoming an independent operating area.

 Safer surgery using digital planning